shikijs/shiki/packages/site/index.md

 [Shiki](https://github.com/octref/shiki) is a beautiful Syntax Highlighter.

-It uses TextMate grammar to tokenize strings, and themes the tokens with TextMate / VS Code themes.
+It uses TextMate grammar to tokenize strings, and colors the tokens with TextMate / VS Code themes.

 It's simple to use: